The use of streaming services has sharply increased over this past year.

-There are many theories on how poster elements can convey an emotion or capture attention.
+Domain experts have remarked on how poster elements can convey an emotion or capture attention.

-Netflix conducted a UX study, using eye tracking to find that 91% of titles are rejected after roughly 1 second of view time.
+Exploring this thesis, Netflix conducted a UX study, using eye tracking to find that 91% of titles are rejected after roughly 1 second of view time.

 Genre information and Weak Labeling